 What Tools are Used

-TAP is used to enter, monitor, and optimize the publisher’s digital audio campaigns.
+TAP campaigns specify, monitor, and optimize the publisher’s digital audio campaigns.

 Affidavits: creates a static report at the publisher, advertiser, and campaign level.
 Affidavit report setups can be saved and scheduled.

-TAP Explore: The query tool is used to customise impressions and related reports with various filters and dimensions.
+TAP Explore: The query tool is used to customize impressions and related reports with various filters and dimensions.
 TAP Explore report setups can be saved and scheduled.

-Campaign creatives report: This report provides deeper insight into creative performance such as reach, frequency, LTR (Listen Through Rate), and more.
+Campaign creatives report: provides deeper insight into creative performance such as reach, frequency, LTR (Listen Through Rate), and more.